Hive Metastore Development Notes

 Relevant workflow locations:

-The Rust test workflow installs Kerberos runtime/client packages before running ignored tests so the host-side kinit step and Sail's dynamic GSSAPI loading both work in CI.
+.github/workflows/build.yml— gates and dispatches the catalog-test lane.github/workflows/rust-tests.yml— the Rust ignored/Kerberos lane; installs Kerberos runtime/client packages before running ignored tests so the host-sidekinitstep and Sail's dynamic GSSAPI loading both work in CI.github/workflows/catalog-tests.yml— the Python HMS/Spark interop lane; runs the installed-package format-interop harness (hatch run pytest -m integration --pyargs pysail.tests.spark -v)

 Harness Layout